Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             consider the nt is expressing
       --features FEATURES [FEATURES ...], -f FEATURES [FEATURES ...]
-                            The features which you want to compute, ex: CDS tRNA
+                            The features which you want to compute, ex: CDS tRNA --coverage_type COVERAGE_TYPE, -ct COVERAGE_TYPE
+                            For generating heatmap of coverage, you want to base on the highest coverage or average of coverage.
+If you want to use highest, please type "high".
+If you want to use average, please type "average".
+      --max_colorbar MAX_COLORBAR, -Mc MAX_COLORBAR
+                            The max number of colorbar of heatmap.
+Default is 100.
+      --min_colorbar MIN_COLORBAR, -mc MIN_COLORBAR
+                            The min number of colorbar of heatmap.
+Default is 0.

 - Output files